keithalewis/math/um2.md

 The Rayleigh-Jeans law for black-body electromagnetic radiation fit experimental observation for low tempuratures, but was drasticly wrong as the tempurature increased.
 Max Planck showed it was possible to fit the data by assuming radiation could only be emitted in a minimal increment.
-His contibution to science was not the constant that fitted the data, it was getting his contemporaries to devote their life to understanding why that worked.
+His main contibution to science was not the constant that fitted the data, it was getting his contemporaries to focus on understanding why that worked.
 The result was the development of quantum mechanics.

 There is something drastingly wrong with the Black-Scholes/Merton
 theory: their mathmatical fiction of perfectly liquid continous time trading.
-Every trader knows only a finite number of trades can be executed at the minimal increment of the instrument involved.
+Only a finite number of trades can be executed.